mik30s/c-course/parser/intro.md

 # Chapter 1: you're not a grown kid.

-Our objective here is to emit machine code from text, then it's safe to assume we will address problems like the following:
+Our objective here is to emit machine code from text.
+Meaning we will address the following problems:

  + Make sense out of text;
  + Analyse wrong grammar and/or unknown syntax;
  + Generate clear error messages;
  + Emit optimized machine code;

-And other problems that we might encounter as we go on.
+And many other problems that we will encounter as we go on.

 ## Item1: Transforming text into useful information